 The classic nonparametric analyses of consumer demand in the neoclassical case where preferences respond only to levels of consumption are Afriat (1967), Diewert (1973), and Varian (1982).
-In the revealed-preference tradition of Samuelson (1948) and Houthakker (1950), they show that a priceassumptions that structural econometric approaches require for consistent estimation.
-Measurement error is an exception, but it too can be handled nonparametrically (Varian 1985).
+In the revealed-preference tradition of Samuelson (1948) and Houthakker (1950), they show that a price-taking consumer's demand behavior can be nonparametrically rationalized by the maximization of a nonsatiated utility function if and only if the data satisfy the Generalized Axiom of Revealed Preference (henceforth "GARP").